 Most universities have a careers service which provides free support and advice, organises seminars and workshops, and often has listings for job/thesis project opportunities.
 Don’t wait until the end of your studies to speak to them; do it early and start planning your career.
 Here are 10 tips for finding work in Sweden.

 Each quarter Business Region Göteborg publishes an economic outlook report for the Gothenburg region.
 The reports include up-to-date information about the local labour market.

 Other useful resources for jobs seekers

-Omstart is a portal for newly arrived professionals in Sweden.
+Omstart is a helpful information portal for newly arrived professionals in Sweden.
 It contains, among other things, information about the labour market and salaries for various professions as well as how to apply for jobs in Sweden.
 It’s produced by Saco, one of Sweden’s main trade union confederations.